rhtsid18-dev/my-lazyvim-config/README.md

     - Go to System Settings -> Keyboard -> Keyboard Shortcuts -> Modifier Keys
     - In the Modifier Keys popup remap `Capslock` to `Escape`

+- To customize Lazy Vim / Neo Vim, you can add options in the `./lua/config/options.lua` file.
+  - To view the default options that are already enable / setup by Lazy Vim you can go here : https://github.com/LazyVim/LazyVim/blob/main/lua/lazyvim/config/options.lua